Pranichek/ShipsBattle/README.md

 <summary>English version</summary>
 While writing the code, we encountered a number of difficulties that affected both the technical implementation and the overall structure of the project.
 For example, we discovered a problem with restarting the server.
 If the server was already running, an attempt to restart it caused an error.
 Unfortunately, this issue has not yet been resolved, but we plan to fix it in future versions to ensure the stability of the program.
 Difficulties also arose during the implementation of the ship placement mechanics.
-It was necessary to ensure that:

-1 Ships could not be placed on top of each other.
-2 The placement of ships corresponded to the rules of the game, that is, they had to be placed one cell apart from other ships.
+It was necessary to ensure that Ships could not be placed on top of each other, The placement of ships corresponded to the rules of the game, that is, they had to be placed one cell apart from other ships.

 The implementation of this logic required considerable time and effort, but at the moment the problem has been resolved, and the placement of ships corresponds to the game rules.
 The biggest problem was working with the client-server system.
-The initial code structure turned out to be inefficient, which led to:

-1 Constant bugs with client and server reconnection.
-2 Problems with correct data exchange.
+The initial code structure turned out to be inefficient, which led to, Constant bugs with client and server reconnection, Problems with correct data exchange.
 Because we initially transferred the entire data matrix at once, the connection between the client and the server was often broken, which seriously interfered with the gameplay.
 To solve this problem, we radically changed the approach to data transfer: now data is transferred in parts via a list, which significantly reduced the load on the network and improved the stability of the game.

 Another challenge was that not the entire game was written in classes.
 Many functions, including the game windows, were implemented as separate functions, not classes.
 This made it difficult to modify the code, but in the future we plan to rewrite the main elements using classes to increase the flexibility and readability of the program.